-OWNER'S MANUAL
+about this OWNER'S MANUAL

-Consider this owner's manual a permanent part of your truck camper.
-Keep it with the camper at all times.
+Consider this owner's manual a permanent part of your Northwood RV.
+Keep it with the RV at all times.
 If you sell the unit, the new owner will appreciate the operating, safety and maintenance information contained in this owner's manual.
-Also keep all manuals and tags furnished with the appliances and other equipment installed in your camper.
+Also keep all manuals and tags furnished with the appliances and other equipment installed in your RV.

-IMPORTANT NOTICE:
+--- IMPORTANT NOTICE: ---

-THIS OWNER'S MANUAL IS OF A GENERAL NATURE ONLY AND DOES NOT COVER EVERY ASPECT OF ALL MODELS OF CAMPERS MANUFACTURED BY NORTHWOOD MANUFACTURING.
+THIS OWNER'S MANUAL IS OF A GENERAL NATURE ONLY AND DOES NOT COVER EVERY ASPECT OF ALL MODELS OF RVS MANUFACTURED BY NORTHWOOD MANUFACTURING.